hjdhjd/homebridge-unifi-protect/README.md

 ### Features
 - ***Easy* configuration - all you need is your UniFi Protect controller IP address, username, and password to get started.** The defaults work for the vast majority of users.
 When you want more, there are [advanced options](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/AdvancedOptions.md) you can play with, if you choose.

+- **Blazing fast video streaming.** Video streaming from HomeKit will start within in 1-2 seconds for G3-series cameras and 3-4 seconds for G4-series cameras, in most cases.
+I've spent the time to optimize the video streaming experience to ensure it feels very responsive, and *just works*.

+- **Doorbell ring support.** This plugin provides support for [UniFi Protect G4 Doorbell](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell).
+We currently support doorbell rings, motion detection, video, and receiving audio. *Using the microphone to send audio is not currently supported*.

 - **Support for multiple controllers.** This plugin can support multiple UniFi Protect controllers.
 If you have more than one controller, it's easy to add them to this plugin, and integrate them seamlessly into HomeKit.

-- **Doorbell ring support.** This plugin provides support for [UniFi Protect G4 Doorbell](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell).
-We currently support doorbell rings, motion detection, video, and receiving audio. *Using the microphone to send audio is not currently supported*.

 - **Automatic *continuous* detection and configuration of all UniFi Protect devices.** By default - all of your supported UniFi Protect devices are made available in HomeKit without needing any further configuration on your part.
 Additionally, if you add or remove cameras or other devices to your UniFi Protect controller, this plugin will autodetect those configuration changes and add or remove those devices in HomeKit, seamlessly, *in realtime*.

 - **The ability to [selectively hide and show](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/FeatureOptions.md) specific Protect devices.** For those who only want to show particular devices in HomeKit, or particular controllers, a flexible and intuitive way to configure device availability at a granular level is available.

 - **Motion detection support using a native realtime notification API (UniFi OS).** On UniFI OS-based controllers, we use a native realtime notification API, *without having to continuously poll the UniFI Protect controller.* This does a couple of things - first, it provides ***true*** realtime HomeKit rich notifications when motion is detected, including image snapshots.
-Second, this approach eliminates the requirement to continuously poll every few seconds that most non-native solutions to motion detection on UniFi Protect have used until now, and reduces the load on UniFi Protect controllers substantially.
+Second, this approach eliminates the requirement to continuously poll every few seconds that most non-native solutions to motion detection on UniFi Protect have used until now and reduces the load on UniFi Protect controllers substantially.

 - **Motion detection support for UniFi CloudKey Gen2+ controllers.** For those using UCK Gen2+ controllers, support for motion detection with rich notifications is also available, although only using poll-based notifications.
 Unfortunately, Ubiquiti hasn't yet implemented a realtime notification API for UCK Gen2+ controllers, but should Ubiquiti implement it in the future, this plugin will provide support for it.

 - **Motion sensor control from within HomeKit.** By default, all detected cameras have two additional services attached to them - a motion sensor service, and a motion switch service.
 The motion switch allows you to selectively activate and deactivate motion detection of your cameras.
 This is especialy useful in automation scenarios where you wish to activate or deactivate motion detection selectively when you leave your home or arrive home, for example.

 - **Create scenes or presets for groups of cameras.** If you choose to [create specific liveviews](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/Liveviews.md), a security system accessory will appear in HomeKit, enabling you to have motion-detection scenes or presets a tap away.
+For even more customization, you can create liveview-based switches that will allow you to enable or disable motion detection on groups of cameras.
+They're easy and intuitive to create and can amplify your user experience in HomeKit.

-- **MQTT support** MQTT support is available for those that want to make UniFi Protect accessible via MQTT.
-Currently, there's support for publishing events based on doorbell rings and motion sensor activity.
+- **MQTT support.** [MQTT](https://mqtt.org) support is available for those that want to [make UniFi Protect accessible to an MQTT broker](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/MQTT.md).

 ### What's not in this plugin right now